mauriciosoares/core.js/README.md

 When you stop a module, the function `stop` will be called, if it exists.

-### Comunicating between modules
+### Communicating between modules

-Now, thinking about Twitter, everytime you tweet something, it should appear on your tweet list right? but since our modules don't talk directly to each other, let's use the emitter.
+Now, thinking about Twitter, every time you tweet something, it should appear on your tweet list right?
+But since our modules don't talk directly to each other, let's use the emitter.

 Our `tweet` module should notify other modules that something has happened.